The Admissions Process

-Tuition for DMin project continuation during a granted year of extension will be equal to the rate for one doctoral-level credit per semester.
+Tuition for DMin project continuation during an approved year of extension will be charged at the extension rate for each semester you remain in the program.

-Course module credits will be maintained for those participants who have left the program and are re-admitted.
+Applicable course module credits (grade of B or better) will be maintained for those participants who have left the program and are re-admitted, with the understanding that standard University policy considers any credits more than ten years old at the time of graduation to be expired.
+Such credits may have to be repeated or refreshed; any exceptions may be considered by special petition.
 Re-applicants will be accepted for a specific time period voted by the program committee.
-A participant who is re-admitted may be required to repeat any earned project/dissertation and research or project/dissertation proposal seminar credits at full tuition.
+A participant who is re-admitted may be required to repeat any earned project and/or project seminar credits.
 Re-applicants may need to submit a new project proposal for approval.

 Participants in the program may expect to receive a letter in their fifth and sixth years, reminding them of these policies and clarifying that no further letters are to be sent.
 When a petition for a one-year extension is granted by the program committee, the project must be ready for assessment at the end of the one-year extension, with such an assessment scheduled.
 In the case that it is not, the participant may dropped without further communication.

 We have an important admissions policy we want you to read: